 Marin County Staff

-The Agricultural Ombudsman is here to help agricultural producers navigate the permitting process, and to facilitate meetings between the different county, state and federal agencies.
-The Ombudsman creates factsheets that outline regulatory requirements for agricultural endeavors in Marin and Sonoma counties.
+Vince joined our team in July 2015 taking over as the role of Ombudsman from Lisa Bush, who previously served 11 years in the role.
+The Agricultural Ombudsman is here to help agricultural producers navigate the permitting process and to facilitate understanding across the different county, state and federal agencies.
+The Ombudsman creates factsheets that outline regulatory requirements for agricultural endeavors in Marin county.

 Effie Cook, Program Support

-Effie Cook provides lead operational support including administrative financial oversight.
-She also staffs and supports the Marin County Fish and Wildlife Commission and its annual grant program for environmental education and restoration.
+Effie Cook, after more than 20 years of service, retired in December 2015.
+Effie provided operational support including administrative financial oversight.
+She also staffed and supported the Marin County Fish and Wildlife Commission and its annual grant program for environmental education and restoration.

 Vicki Jimenez, Program Support

-Vicki Jimenez provides program support for both the 4-H Youth and Marin Master Gardener volunteer programs.
-This includes logistics for more than 150 educational events a year, website and social media content and outreach, and managing program participant databases.
+Vicki Jimenez, in her fourth year of service, took over a leadership role in program support.
+Her work includes budget oversight and office operations in addition to seeing to the logistics for more than 150 educational events a year, website and social media content and outreach, and managing program participant databases.